pranav043/notif-test-omnipractice/README.md

 - **Purpose:** Accepts notification requests from mobile applications.
 - **Parameters:**
-  - `appType`: Type of the mobile application.
+  - `applicationType`: Type of the mobile application.
-  - `content`: Content of the notification.
+  - `notificationContent`: Content of the notification.
-  - `deviceId`: Unique identifier for the target device.
+  - `deviceID`: Unique identifier for the target device.
-  - `timeStamp`: Timestamp for the notification.
+  - `timestamp`: Timestamp for the notification.

 ### 2. GET /notifications/:notifyId/status